FrankReiser/ReiserRT_Core/README.md

 ## Library Functionality
 The library provides the following components (from top to bottom):
-MessageQueue, ObjectPool, RingBufferGuarded, Semaphore, Mutex and RingBufferSimple.
+MessageQueue, ObjectPool, BlockPool, RingBufferGuarded, Semaphore, Mutex and RingBufferSimple.
 In order to experience the best results, your processes should enable a realtime scheduler.
 Under Linux, my "go to" scheduler is `SCHED_FIFO`.
 Additionally, your process